tuhiproject/tuhi/README.md

   Method: GetJSONData(timestamp: t) -> (s)
       Returns a JSON file with the drawings specified by the timestamp argument.
-Drawings are zero-indexed and the requested index must be less than the DrawingsAvailable property value.
+The requested timestamp must be one of the entries in the DrawingsAvailable property value.
 See section JSON FILE FORMAT for the format of the returned data.

-      Returns a string representing the JSON data from the last drawings or the empty string if no data is available or the timestamp is invalid.
+      Returns a string representing the JSON data from the last drawings or the empty string if the timestamp is not available.

   Signal: ButtonPressRequired()
       Sent when the user is expected to press the physical button on the